Jon Newsome: After playing

 Newsome has remained popular with Norwich City supporters, and he returned to Carrow Road in September 2002 to play in the exhibition match against Harwich & Parkestone that marked the club's centenary.

 Upon retirement, Newsome briefly worked as a scout for Grimsby Town before becoming the owner of a Sheffield-based car sales company, AutoMarques.
 In late 2018 he closed his motor trade business and started work as a football agent for his own company Innov8 Sports Management Ltd. At the beginning of 2021 Newsome joined New Era Global Sports Management Ltd working as a football intermediary (agent).

+Newsome also regularly appears as a commentator and analyst on BBC Radio Leeds for their coverage of Leeds United games.